tmshort/openssl/INSTALL.md

     --with-zstd-include=DIR

 The directory for the location of the zstd include file.
 This option is only necessary if [zstd](#zstd) is used and the include file is not already on the system include path.

+Note that the Linux kernel source contains a *zstd.h* file that is not compatible with the 1.4.x zstd distribution.

 ### with-zstd-lib